Home » Water Quality » Contaminants » The 2 Effective Methods to Remove Chromium 6 from Water

 A reverse osmosis system

-However, note that these systems produce lots of wastewater.
-Most consumer-grade filtration systems generate up to 15 gallons of unusable water that needs to be drained.
+However, these systems produce lots of wastewater.
+In fact, most consumer-grade filtration systems generate up to 15 gallons of unusable water that needs to be disposed of.
+Plus, the RO process removes beneficial minerals like calcium and magnesium alongside contaminants.

-That being said, the benefits easily outweigh the cons, and it’s one of the best ways to get rid of chromium 6 in water.
+That being said, the benefits of this type of filtration easily outweigh the cons, and reverse osmosis is one of the best ways to get rid of chromium 6 in water.

-As for the individual consumer, the cost of removing chromium 6 from drinking water depends on the type of water purification or filtration system.
-The prices of reverse osmosis, ion exchange systems vary between $500 and $5,000.
+The cost of removing chromium 6 from drinking water depends on the type of filtration system you use.

 How to Test for Chromium 6 in Water